vsrinivas/fuchsia/the-book/process_creation.md

 To create a process in its own namespace, Fuchsia provides the `fuchsia.sys.Launcher` service.
-Rather than providing this process all the kernel objected needed to construct the new process, you simply provide the service a high-level decription of the process you wish to create and the `fuchsia.sys.Launcher` implementation supplies the new process with the appropriate kernel objects.
-For example, if you provide the URL of a component within a package, `fuchsia.sys.Launcher` will create a process for that component in a namespace appropriate for that compoment with access to its own package and whatever other resources are declared in the `sandbox` section of its manifest.
+Rather than providing this process all the kernel objects needed to construct the new process, you simply provide the service a high-level description of the process you wish to create and the `fuchsia.sys.Launcher` implementation supplies the new process with the appropriate kernel objects.
+For example, if you provide the URL of a component within a package, `fuchsia.sys.Launcher` will create a process for that component in a namespace appropriate for that component with access to its own package and whatever other resources are declared in the `sandbox` section of its manifest.